Falkland Islands defy Argentine sovereignty push with referendum

 By Helen Popper

-BUENOS AIRES Voters in the remote British-ruled Falkland Islands hold a referendum on their future on Sunday that seeks to challenge Argentina's increasingly vocal sovereignty claim.
+BUENOS AIRES, March 8 Voters in the remote British-ruled Falkland Islands hold a referendum on their future on Sunday that seeks to challenge Argentina's increasingly vocal sovereignty claim.

 Thirty-one years since Britain and Argentina went to war over the windswept archipelago in the South Atlantic, tensions between London and Buenos Aires are running high.
 That has unsettled some of the roughly 2,500 islanders and strengthened patriotic feeling.